 - Reporting the problem to an Internet service provider or website moderator

 - Calling University Police , Residence Life Services Hall Staff, Office of Social Equity, or Student Conduct & Community Development

 Many college aged students and youths experience a variety of emotions when they are cyberbullied.
 Young adults and youth who are cyberbullied report feeling angry, hurt, embarrassed, or scared.
 These emotions can cause victims, just like during other forms of harassment, to react in ways such as

 - Cyberbullying back

 Some people feel threatened because they may not know who is cyberbullying them.
 Although cyberbullies may think they are anonymous, they can be found.
-If you are cyberbullied or harassed and need help, save all communication with the cyberbully and talk to your CA, University Police, the Office of Social Equity, or the Office of Judicial Affairs.
+If you are cyberbullied or harassed and need help, save all communication with the cyberbully and talk to your CA, University Police, the Office of Social Equity, or the Office of Student Conduct & Community Development.

 HOW CAN I PREVENT CYBERBULLYING?

 - Tell friends to stop cyberbullying

 - Report cyberbullying to a trusted adult